OpenEuroLLM/oellm-autoexp/README.md

 python scripts/monitor_autoexp.py --manifest outputs/manifests/<plan>.json --use-fake-slurm
 ```

-The rerun verifies that crash signals (like CUDA OOM) are detected and restart policies fire as expected.
+The rerun verifies that crash signals (like CUDA OOM) are detected and the restart bindings fire as expected.
 For real-cluster validation you can run the same monitoring CLI without `--use-fake-slurm`; the compoconf registries ensure only the necessary Megatron configuration modules are imported on the host.

 ### 7. Integrating a New Backend